dev-master-ninja/mysql-dba-scripts/README.md

 # MySQL DBA Scripts

 ## DISCLAIMER
 > The scripts in this repository come with **absolutely no warranty**.
-The scripts are purely designed and intended for instructional purposes.
+The scripts are purely designed and intended for **instructional purposes only**.
-> Any damage or loss of data when implementing these scripts is the sole resposibility of the user of these scripts.
+> Any damage or loss of data when implementing these scripts is the **sole responsibility of the user of these scripts**.

 ## XAMPP